Teletherapy Team

 Alicia Rocha

-Licensed Marriage & Family Therapist
+Marriage & Family Therapist, LMFT

 Megan Mengistu

-Licensed Clinical Social Worker, MS, LCSW
+Clinical Social Worker/ Therapist, LCSW

 I was born and raised in Virginia and North Carolina and have lived in Las Vegas for about four years.
 I have a little over three years’ experience providing therapeutic services to many different ages (5 to 65) and populations including victims of violent crimes, behavioral concerns, criminal offenders, LGBTQIA+, and those of various cultural backgrounds.